ruby/ruby/README.md

 [ruby-talk-request@ruby-lang.org]: mailto:ruby-talk-request@ruby-lang.org?subject=Join%20Ruby%20Mailing%20List&body=subscribe

+## Requirements to build from repository

+1. GNU or BSD make
+2. C99 compiler
+3. autoconf 2.67 or higher
+4. automake 1.15 or higher
+5. bison 2.3 or higher
+6. Ruby 2.2 or higher

+When building from a released version, only a C99 compiler and GNU or BSD make is required.

 ## How to compile and install

 1. If you want to use Microsoft Visual C++ to compile Ruby, read